 3 flights from Newark and here we are!
-We just got done unpacking everything at our extended stay place and thought I'd jot down a little something while Marc works on the application form for the Foreign Resident Registration Office (FRRO).
+We just got done unpacking everything at our extended stay place and thought I'd jot down a little something while my partner works on the application form for the Foreign Resident Registration Office (FRRO).
 He's jet-lagged and exhausted, which isn't making the insanity that is the FRRO process any better.
-We have an appointment with them on Monday afternoon, so I'm sure Marc will write all about it in his new post.
+We have an appointment with them on Monday afternoon.

 The flights were brutal.
 We were edgy because of the time difference and neither of us sleep well on planes.
 The early morning layover from 6am - 12:30pm in Frankfurt was a tortuous game of Who Can Stay Awake the Longest?, and a 1:28am arrival in Mumbai followed by a mid-morning departure to Pune meant we got a whopping 5 hours at the hotel, just enough to shower and take a quick nap.
 If I had to do this again, I'd stay overnight in Frankfurt, and take a later flight to Pune from Mumbai.

 Also, I'd do a little research on tipping.
 I have absolutely no idea who I'm supposed to tip or how much is expected for certain services.
 Like the porter who took our motherlode of stuff to the hotel van from the baggage claim.
 I had heard that 250 Rs. was sufficient for this, but when my partner gave that to him he balked and recounted with exclaimed passion just how heavy they were and what a "great strong services" he provided.
 Of course we're aware of the Rs. to USD exchange rate and felt bad about haggling over a few lost dollars, especially with such a theatrical rebuttal, so he walked away with 500 Rs, and we walked away wondering if we needed to reevaluate our gratuity game-plan.